mpvano/LPF2/README.md

 Variations in filter material batches may requre trimming the Toroid coil values by 1 or two turns or spreading or compacting them.

 ## Hints

 I suggest testing the board's logic functionality while assembling it before the relays and filter components are installed since rework is difficult once the relays are in place.

-Anyone may use this design for any purpose whatsoever, although I would prefer that it retain some credit to me as the original designer.
-I will not proved support for any boards using this design that have not been actually built by ME!
+I've also provided the source for a simple TK python program I use to view the VSWR, power and battery voltage in a separate window on my radios.

 ## Disclaimers

 I designed this board for my own use.
 I have no plans to provide PCBs or boards to others at this time.
 Hopefully, if there is interest in this board others will provide for group builds, completed boards, or group purchases.

+Anyone may use this design for any purpose whatsoever, although I would prefer that it retain some credit to me as the original designer.
+I will not provide support for any boards using this design that have not been actually built by ME!

 If you build any boards or devices using this design, you are totally responsible for any associated liabilities.